actoron/jadex/docs/tutorials/ac/05 Provided Services.md

 ## Defining the chat service component

 - Create a Java class file called *ChatD1Agent.java* by copying the agent from ChatC2Agent.
 - Add a second required service definition to the agent.
-For that purpose you have to change the required services specification to look like ```@RequiredServices({rs1, rs2})```, with rs1, rs2 representing the respective service definitions (see the [Services](../../services/services.md#using-services) Chapter)).
+For that purpose you have to change the required services specification to look like ```@RequiredServices({rs1, rs2})```, with rs1, rs2 representing the respective service definitions (see the [Services](../../services/services.md#using-services) Chapter).
   The first clock service specification can be kept and the second we will name *chatservices*.
 The type has to be declared as *IChatService* and as we wish to retrieve all chat services we need to set *multiple* to true.
 In the binding of the service we use scope *platform* again and additionally define it as *dynamic*.
-Making it dynamic disables caching former search results and will always deliver the currently available chat services to the caller.Â
+Making it dynamic disables caching former search results and will always deliver the currently available chat services to the caller.

 - Furthermore, we need to specifiy the provided service.
 We use the ```@ProvidedServices``` annotation and add one ```@ProvidedService``` annotation inside.
 For a provided service we have to define its interface using the type attribute and set it to *IChatService.class* in this case.
 In addition, a provided service should have an implementation which is defined using the ```@Implementation``` annotation.
 Here, we just directly specify the implementation class to *ChatServiceD1*.
 It should look like the following: